Granite Mountains (Alaska): Geology

 The bulk of the Granite Mountains is composed of light gray, medium to coarse-grained granodiorite and quartz monzonite.
 They are composed of plagioclase potassium feldspar, quartz, biotite, hornblende, and accessory minerals.
 The plagioclase is euhedral to subhedral; the potash feldspar is anhedral; and some of the quartz is anhedral, but most is interstitial.
 The Plagioclase exhibits polysynthetically twins and zonation and the potassium feldspar displays Carlsbad twinning.
 Biotite and green hornblende occur as inclusions in the feldspars and as independent grains.
 In the western part of the Granite Mountains, the granodiorite and quartz monzonite are deeply weathered.
 Further west, they are in intrusive contact with the older Birch Creek Schist.
 The southerneast quarter of the Granite Mountains is underlain by quartz, mica schist.
 It can be inferred from regional studies that these granodiorite and quartz monzonite were intruded into older metamorphic rocks during Cretaceous time and contemporaneously with the deformation of the Alaska Range.

 A surface layer of rubble composed of angular granitic rock fragments covers the bedrock underlying the gently rolling summits of the Granite Mountains.
 This rubble is derived from underlying bedrock.
 In places, the granitic fragments are encased in a sandy or silty matrix.
 The surface rubble exhibits especially well developed frost features.
 They include segregated and unsegregated stripes, stone polygons, and nets, vegetation rings, earth hummocks, and tussocks.
 Only a few knobs of deeply weathered granitic bedrock rise above the surroundung rubble.
 Patches of grus surrounded these bedrock knobs.
-Uneffected by glacial and fluvial processes, the rubble and grus formed by the action of weathering and periglacial processes operating on the local bedrock after the early Wisconsin Stage to present.
+Unaffected by glacial and fluvial processes, the rubble and grus formed by the action of weathering and periglacial processes operating on the local bedrock after the early Wisconsin Stage to present.